yunan2001/PHP2550-Projects/Project3-Simulation/README.md

 ### Simulation Framework

 The simulation framework was guided by the ADEMP (Aims, Data-generating mechanisms, Estimands, Methods, and Performance measures) framework.
 Simulations were conducted using both Normal and Poisson data-generating mechanisms to reflect common outcome distributions in real-world trials.
-Key features of the framework include:
+Key features of the framework in our case include:
 - **Aims:** Evaluate the optimal allocation of a fixed budget across clusters ($G$) and measurements per cluster ($R$), minimizing the variance of the treatment effect estimate ($\hat{\beta}$), and assess the impact of variance components ($\sigma^2$, $\gamma^2$) and treatment effects ($\beta$) on precision and power.

 - **Data-Generating Mechanisms:** Simulations were conducted under: